section-engineering-education/engineering-education/content/articles/paytm-loading/index.md

   - url: /engineering-education/paytm-loading/hero.png
     alt: Paytm Loading Image Example
 ---

-### Introduction
 A good user interface is composed of several parameters.
 One of the parameters is an appealing loading effect.
 Loading effects are crucial in both mobile and web applications.
 <!--more-->
+### Introduction
 The benefit may not be seen when the internet speed is good and the web content is light; however, in a case where web pages are heavy in content the advantage may be apparent and brings the most benefit to the user interface.

 ### Table of content
 This article requires the reader to have an understanding of the following tools and languages:
 - Django web development framework
 - Good understanding of HTML and CSS
 - A code editor, most preferably Visual Studio Code

 ### Website preloader
-A preloader is a static picture, animation, or a Graphics Interchange Format(GIF) usually displayed on the screen while the specific webpage content is loading.
+A preloader is a static picture, animation, or a Graphics Interchange Format (GIF) usually displayed on the screen while the specific webpage content is loading.
 Usually, preloaders are essential in showing the user that the content is still loading instead of a blank screen.

-According to research by [Google on the benefits of increasing the speed of a website](https://www.marketingdive.com/news/google-53-of-mobile-users-abandon-sites-that-take-over-3-seconds-to-load/426070/), they discovered that about 53% of website users would abandon a site if it takes more than 3 seconds to load.
+According to research by [Google on the benefits of increasing the speed of a website](https://www.marketingdive.com/news/google-53-of-mobile-users-abandon-sites-that-take-over-3-seconds-to-load/426070/), they discovered that about 53% of website users would abandon a site if it took more than 3 seconds to load.
 This problem worsens when the page is blank.
 Therefore, the use of preloaders can mitigate this problem.

 ### Benefits of a preloader
-While to most people, website preloaders are just fancy animations that make sites incredible and user-friendly, these tools are compelling in reducing the revenue caused by unreliable networks and developing a meaningful relationship with the content consumers of your website.
+While to most people, website preloaders are just fancy animations that make sites user-friendly, these tools are compelling in reducing the revenue caused by unreliable networks and developing a meaningful relationship with the content consumers of your website.

 Additionally, the user experience brought about by these preloaders increases the engagement of the users and the website and maintains the website's professional image.
 The good look and feel of the site in combination with the loader will most likely raise the customers' waiting threshold until the page content is fully loaded.

-Lastly, preloaders can be used to portray the image of the company.
+Preloaders can be used to portray the image of the company.
 It can be used as a branding asset when designed to suit the company in color, shape, animation, and letters.
 It makes the company or organization instantly recognizable.

 ### Transition from the loading spinner
 Most websites have used loading spinners as the base webpage preloader in the recent past.
 However, according to a post by [Suleiman Ali](https://uxdesign.cc/stop-using-a-loading-spinner-theres-something-better-d186194f771e?gi=4d79464ee5c3) in 2017, loading spinners have become dull and have reduced the application's user interface experience.
 In addition, Ali argues that spinners are stagnant and lack the creativity required to develop websites over time.